-Using psychology to investigate behavior in large language models
+Using psychology to investigate behavior in language models

 Large language models (LLMs) are currently at the forefront of intertwining AI systems with human communication and everyday life.
 Therefore, it is of great importance to thoroughly assess and scrutinize their capabilities.
 Due to increasingly complex and novel behavioral patterns in current LLMs, this can be done by treating them as participants in psychology experiments that were originally designed to test humans.
 For this purpose, I wrote a new paper introducing the field of “machine psychology”.
 It aims to discover emergent abilities in LLMs that cannot be detected by most traditional natural language processing benchmarks.
 A preprint of the paper can be read here.